Daryl and the Missing Link

 It must have been in the fall of the early 70s, as I recall it was dark in the early evening hours.

 My husband, Bob, and Daryl Comstock were partners in a film business called Cine Sound, Inc. back then.
-For Bob, it was a full time venture, for Daryl, a moonlighting job, separate from his newscaster roll on KENI-TV (now KTUU).
+For Bob, it was a full-time venture, for Daryl, a moonlighting job, separate from his newscaster role on KENI-TV (now KTUU).

 Back to my story, Bob and I were meeting Daryl at a little bar on E Street, just across the alley behind the Westward Hotel.
 It was a rainy night, so Daryl arrived dashing in on a run from the Fourth Avenue Theatre about a half block away (where the studios of KENI were located).
-About midway into our first drink, he noticed that one of his diamond cufflinks was missing.
-A gift from his wife, Theda, they were favorites of his.
+About midway into our first drink, he noticed that one of his diamond cuff links was missing.
+A gift from his wife, Theda, they were his favorites.

 Daryl was both thrilled and flabbergasted at the same time.
 Needless to say, I received a grand hug, with the drinks on him when we got back to Bob at the bar.

 Even though I suspect that D.M.
-Comstock had little respect for most women, from that night on he not only respected me, I’m pretty sure in his own grumpy way he loved me, too.
+Comstock had little respect for most women, from that night on he not only respected me, I’m pretty certain, in his own grumpy way, he loved me, too.

 Do you remember watching Daryl Comstock anchor the KENI-TV news?